Fenntasy/webdevbootcamp-info/ticketing-guide.md

 Coding problems can be hard to find or to fix.
 Asking someone to come, jump right in your code without explanation is never a good idea.
 In order to get the best help you can, it's important to explain **what** happens, and **when**.

-As you will learn during the training, be able to explain your problem is often make half the work.
+As you will learn during the training, being able to explain your problem is often half the work.
 Here are some questions you should answer before asking:
 - Do I have an error ? if yes, what is it telling me ?
 - Which part of my code is buggy?
 Try to isolate it.
 - Which answers can I found in my favorite search engine?